andrewdmcleod/interface-livy/README.md

 # Overview

-This interface layer handles the communication between a Hive client and Hive.
+This interface layer handles the communication between a Livy client and Livy.

 # Usage

 ## Provides

-The Hive deployment is provided by the Hive charm. this charm has to signal to all its related clients that has become available.
+The Livy deployment is provided by the Livy charm. this charm has to signal to all its related clients that has become available.

 The interface layer sets the following state as soon as a client is connected:

-  * `{relation_name}.joined` The relation between the client and Hive is established.
+  * `{relation_name}.joined` The relation between the client and Livy is established.

-The Hive provider can signal its availability through the following methods:
+The Livy provider can signal its availability through the following methods:

-  * `set_ready()` Hive is available.
+  * `set_ready()` Livy is available.

-  * `clear_ready()` Hive is not available.
+  * `clear_ready()` Livy is not available.

   * `send_port()` Sends port over relation